 What is it?

-The Zephyr Institute’s Stanford Undergraduate Fellows Program is a quarter-long, funded dinner seminar series for Stanford undergraduates that address a range of themes in the humanities, including literature, history, philosophy, and politics.
+The Zephyr Institute’s Stanford Undergraduate Fellows Program is a seminar series for Stanford undergraduates that address a range of themes in the humanities, including literature, history, philosophy, and politics.
 The Fellowship provides intellectually curious and highly motivated students with a chance to pursue their passion for examining life’s big questions beyond the ordinary structure of the university classroom.